mikegehard/ai-assisted-agile-agents/playbooks/ai-generated-code-execution.md

 vulnerabilities.
 These risks range from vulnerable code generation to system compromise and resource exploitation.

 This playbook provides practical guidance on using containerization to safely execute and test AI generated code while protecting your development environment.
+This becomes more important as we close the feedback loop by allowing an AI assistant to automatically run commands, like running a test suite, to iterate on AI generated code.

 Risks:
 - System compromise through unauthorized system calls